 - Providing a broad, balanced and progressive range of musical opportunities.

 - Being inclusive and supportive of all learners, regardless of circumstance.

-- Creating initiatives to ensure the development of high-quality, sustainable learning situations.
+- Creating projects and activities to ensure the development of high-quality learning.

-- Encouraging all stakeholders, including young people, teachers, classroom assistants and parents to engage in and support high-quality musical activities throughout all key stages.
+- Encouraging all young people, teachers, classroom assistants and parents to engage in and support high-quality music in North Tyneside throughout all key stages.

-- Striving to develop the aims of the Wider Opportunities Programme.
+- Working with schools in North Tyneside to develop the aims of the Wider Opportunities Programme.

-- Following the National Plan for Music Education (NPME) to enable all learners to achieve their personal best by delivering the following core and extension roles as defined by the DfE and Arts Council England:
+- Following the National Plan for Music Education (NPME) to enable all learners to achieve their personal best by delivering the following core and extension roles in our local area as defined by the DfE and Arts Council England:

-All music hubs in England also have clearly defined core and extension roles as set out by the DfE/Arts Council England:
+All music education hubs in England have clearly defined core and extension roles as set out by the DfE/Arts Council England:

-- Ensure that every child aged 5-18 has the opportunity to learn a musical instrument (other than voice) through whole-class ensemble teaching programmes for ideally a year (but for a minimum of a term) of weekly tuition on the same instrument.
+- Ensure that every child aged 5-18 has the opportunity to learn a musical instrument (other than voice) through whole-class teaching programmes for a minimum of a term with weekly tuition on the same instrument.

 - Ensure that clear progression routes are available and affordable to all young people.

-- Develop a singing strategy to ensure that every pupil sings regularly and that choirs and other vocal ensembles are available in the area.
+- Develop a singing strategy to guarantee that every pupil in North Tyneside sings regularly and that choirs are available in the area.

-- Offer CPD to school staff, particularly in supporting schools to deliver music in the curriculum.
+- Offer CPD training to school staff, to support schools delivering music in the curriculum.

-- Provide an instrument loan service, with discounts or free provision for those on low incomes.
+- Provide an instrument loan service, with discounts or free supply for those on low incomes.

-- Provide access to large scale and / or high quality music experiences for pupils, working with professional musicians and / or venues.
+- Provide access to large scale and / or high quality music experiences for children and young people in North Tyneside, working with professional musicians and / or venues.

 All music hubs in England are funded by the Department for Education, via the Arts Council.